CrimsonArrow26/REDZONE/AI_CONTEXT_TRANSFER.md

 - Keyword listening only activates when user clicks the button
 - Provides clear visual feedback on listening status
 - Maintains all existing safety monitoring features
-- **Simplified Interface**: Removed debug/testing buttons, keeping only essential controls
-- **Keyword Update Complete**: All references to "satyam" have been replaced with "help" throughout the codebase

 The database schema has been updated, RLS policies are a known area for further work, and the voice recognition system now provides user control over keyword listening while maintaining continuous safety monitoring.
 Users can now choose when to activate keyword detection for the emergency keyword "help" when in red zones.